wiiznokes/LibreFanControl/README.md

 - `/etc/LibreFanControl`

 On Linux, maybe you will need to download `lm-sensors` and execute `sensors-detect`.

-## Build
-- On Windows, if you want to build the project, you will just need the `SDK` of [dotnet 7](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).
-- On Linux, you will need a [JDK](https://jdk.java.net/java-se-ri/17).

-The needed commands can be found in CI directory.

 ## Plans (not in this order)